borkshop/js/jspit/stream.md

 # 2020-12-08

-Started breaking up the cdom-template parts, after first ejecting all styles from all demos, and factoring out a `cdom/common.css` import.
+Broke up the cdom-template html into a separated js and css file, synced all jspyt demos and forest with the new scheme.

 # 2020-12-07

-Ejected page level script code from all other jspit demos.
+Ejected page level script code from all jspit demos.

 # Week Ending 2020-12-05